juliangav/www.julian.is/site/content/articles/2018-06-10-serverside-split-testing.md

 * [Google Tag Manager](http://www.googletagmanager.com/)
 * [Google Analytics](https://analytics.google.com)

-## Setting Up Server-Side Split Testing via Git & Netlify
+## Setting up Server-Side Split Testing via Git & Netlify

 Once you get [setup with an account at Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) and you're deploying via Git, navigate over to the split testing page from the admin's main nav.
 You'll get prompted to activate split testing, click 'activate'.
 Once activated, you'll be presented with the controls for your split test.